jenkinsci/pipeline-plugin/TUTORIAL.md

 Later,  `unarchive` these same files back into **other** workspaces.
 You could have just run `git` anew in each slave’s workspace, but this would result in duplicated changelog entries, as well as contacting the Git server twice.
-* A flow build is permitted to run as many SCM checkouts as it needs to, which is useful for projects working with multiple repositories, but not what we want here.
+* A Pipeline build is permitted to run as many SCM checkouts as it needs to, which is useful for projects working with multiple repositories, but not what we want here.
 * More importantly, if anyone pushes a new Git commit at  the wrong time, you might be testing different sources in some branches - which is prevented when you do the checkout just once and distribute sources to slaves yourseldf.

 The command `splitTests` returns a list of lists of strings.